debops/debops/docs/pki-realms.rst

 - certificate + intermediate, intermediate + root and key + certificate
 + intermediate (which is stored securely in the :file:`private/` directory).

-Some applications do not support separate ``dhparam`` file, and instead expect that the DHE parameters are present after the X.509 certificate chain.
+Some applications do not support separate :file:`dhparam` file, and instead expect that the DHE parameters are present after the X.509 certificate chain.
 If the ``debops.dhparam`` role has been configured on a host and Diffie-Hellman parameter support is enabled in a given PKI realm, DHE parameters will be